Equity crowdfunding

 Fees

 Platforms often charge a success fee (usually a percentage of the amount raised) with a listing fee.
-Others will take a percentage of your profits.

-You must spend time looking for the right platform for your business.
-And be aware that the journey involves lots of due diligence and hard work, so you need to be prepared!
+Be aware that the journey involves lots of due diligence and hard work, so you need to be prepared!

 The UK Crowdfunding Association (UKCFA) represents crowdfunding platforms in the UK.
 The UKCFA has put together some simple videos outlining how crowdfunding works and their role.